Vicky Leandros: Personal life

 From 1982 to 1986, Leandros was married to Greek entrepreneur Ivan Zissiadis, the father of her son, Leandros Zissiadis (born 6 June 1980).
 She married Enno von Ruffin, son of Freiherr Franz von Ruffin in May 1986.
 Enno von Ruffin has owned and managed his country estate, Gut Basthorst, since 1982.
-In 2005, Leandros and Enno separated after 19 years of marriage.
-The couple has two daughters: Maximiliane von Ruffin ("Milana"; born 31 January 1985) and Alessandra von Ruffin ("Sandra"; born 2 December 1986).
+In 2005, Leandros and von Ruffin separated after 19 years of marriage.
+They have two daughters: Maximiliane von Ruffin ("Milana"; born 31 January 1985) and Alessandra von Ruffin ("Sandra"; born 2 December 1986).

 Awards and collaborations

-Leandros has received various awards including gold and platinum records from all around the world for discs that have sold in excess of 150 million copies.
+Leandros has received various awards including gold and platinum records from all around the world.

 She worked with many composers, producers and conductors.
 She was awarded with the "Bronze Rose of Montreux", "Goldene Europa", "Record Award of USA", and "Song Statue of Japan".